John Wall: College career

 Originally recruited by the University of Kentucky, Duke University, Georgia Tech, and University of Kansas, Wall announced his commitment to attend the University of Kentucky on May 19, 2009.
 He was suspended by the NCAA from Kentucky's first exhibition game and first regular season game for travel benefits he received from his AAU coach Brian Clifton, a certified agent at the time.
 In his first action as a Wildcat, in an exhibition game against Clarion University of Pennsylvania, the freshman point guard led his team to victory with 27 points and nine assists in 28 minutes of playing time.
 In his collegiate debut at Kentucky versus Miami University, Wall made the game-winning shot with .5 seconds left on the clock to help then #5 ranked Kentucky win.
 He finished with 19 points, two rebounds, five assists, and three steals.

 On December 29, 2009, against Hartford, Wall set the Kentucky single-game assist record with 16, 11 in the first half, with only one turnover.
 The mark was previously held by Travis Ford, at 15, and was broken on Ford's 40th birthday.
 Wall scored nine points, failing to break double digits for the first time in his college career.

+Over the course of the 2009-2010 season, Wall led the Wildcats in scoring, assists, and steals en route to a SEC regular season and SEC tournament championship, a 29-2 regular season record, and an Elite Eight tournament appearance.

 On September 22, 2017, Wall was inducted into the University of Kentucky Athletics Hall of Fame.